 Twin Peaks mit Rappern

-Donald Glover himself ironically described the series as “twin peaks with rappers” – knowing full well that he is again resorting to references that lead a niche existence in hip-hop quotations.
+Donald Glover himself ironically described the series as “twin peaks with rappers” – knowing full well that he is once more resorting to references that lead a niche existence in hip-hop quotations.
 However, the strategy of “Atlanta” behaves in exactly the opposite way.
 The delirious dialogues and occasionally surreal situation comedy are deeply rooted in everyday life, the language and the socialization of young African Americans in Glover’s age (early 30s).
-From these, he develops scenic miniatures that demonstrate liberal, structural racism, or cleverly negotiate the contradiction of moving about as a young black man in two very opposite milieus.
+From these, he develops scenic miniatures that demonstrate liberal, structural racism, or cleverly negotiate the contradiction of moving regarding as a young black man in two very opposite milieus.

 This dialectic makes the series a cultural phenomenon that transcends the sitcom genre.
-Donald Glover once explained that he wanted to make a series for white people who think they know everything about black culture.
+Donald Glover once explained that he wanted to make a series for white people who think they know everything regarding black culture.
 “Atlanta” manages the feat of spreading an encyclopaedic knowledge of Afro-American everyday experiences into the dramaturgically loose episodes, and at the same time taking the format ad absurdum.

 The best episodes do without the generally overrated conventions of a coherent plot and are content with bizarre situational descriptions, such as an appearance by teenage star Justin Bieber – who, however, is played by a black actor.
 Another episode is filmed in the format of a fictional talk show for an African-American audience (including targeted ), in which a literary critic and Paper Boi discuss the sexism in his rap lyrics – albeit not as equals.
 These scenarios live less from the comedy of the expression than from the lack of expression, which is what the English term means deadpan was invented.